-The Oregon Rotary Model United Nations is going virtual for 2021!
+The Oregon Rotary Model United Nations EVENT FOR 2021 HAS BEEN CANCELED.

 Rotary International (RI) and it’s 32,000 member clubs, is an organization dedicated to the advancement of peace and goodwill globally.
 RI helped found the United Nations with many of the same goals in mind.
 To educate youth, the Rotary Club of Eugene is working with Rotary Clubs statewide and consulting with out-of-state programs, including San Diego’s Rotary Model United Nations and the World International Model United Nations (WIMUN), to host an optimal simulation of the United Nations.
 Participants will develop portable skills, such as leadership, public speaking, teamwork, negotiation, research, to foster a deeper understanding of world problems and world solutions.

 Sponsored by Rotary Club of Eugene and Stifel Financial